Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a target tracking scaling policy to add more instances when memory utilization is above `70%`.
 - [ ] Configure the cooldown period for the Auto Scaling group to modify desired capacity before and after peak times.

 ### A company is running a website on Amazon EC2 instances behind an Application Load Balancer (ALB).
-The company configured an Amazon CloudFront distribution and set the ALB as the origin.
+The company configured an Amazon CloudFront distribution and set the `ALB` as the origin.
 The company created an Amazon Route 53 `CNAME` record to send all traffic through the CloudFront distribution.
 As an unintended side effect, mobile users are now being served the desktop version of the website.
 Which action should a SysOps administrator take to resolve this issue?

 - [x] Configure the CloudFront distribution behavior to forward the `User-Agent` header.
 - [ ] Configure the CloudFront distribution origin settings.
 Add a `User-Agent` header to the list of origin custom headers.
-- [ ] Enable IPv6 on the ALB.
+- [ ] Enable IPv6 on the `ALB`.
 Update the CloudFront distribution origin settings to use the dualstack endpoint.
 - [ ] Enable IPv6 on the CloudFront distribution.
 Update the Route 53 record to use the dualstack endpoint.

 ### A company hosts its website on Amazon EC2 instances behind an Application Load Balancer.
-The company manages its DNS with Amazon Route 53, and wants to point its domain's zone apex to the website.
+The company manages its `DNS` with Amazon Route 53, and wants to point its domain's zone apex to the website.
 Which type of record should be used to meet these requirements?

 - [ ] An `AAAA` record for the domain's zone apex.
 - [ ] An `A` record for the domain's zone apex.